Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Results and discussions

-We compared the coincidence counts of Alice and Bob in the correct bases ($HH$, $VV$, $DD$, and $AA$) for both our scheme and the conventional BBM92 protocol at a fixed pump power of 3 mW.
-The results are shown in Fig. \ref{Figure5}.
-As evident from Fig. \ref{Figure5}, in the conventional scheme, the coincidence rates are measured to be $\sim$ 3.2, 4.1, 3.1, and 2.7 kHz, respectively, while in our scheme the corresponding values increased to $\sim$ 20.3, 21.6, 21.6, and 21.8 kHz, respectively, showing an order-of-magnitude enhancement in the available bit rate.
-In addition to the higher count/bit rates, the distribution of coincidence events across the $Z$ and $X$ bases provides a measure of the intrinsic randomness of the encoding.
-Ideally, the ratio $(cc_{HH} + cc_{VV}):(cc_{DD} + cc_{AA})$ should approach 1:1.
-For the conventional BBM92 protocol, we find a deviation to 1.3:1, reflecting imperfections of the beam splitter.
-In contrast, our scheme yields a nearly ideal ratio of 1:1, confirming that the spatially random distribution of SPDC photons ensures unbiased, quantum-mechanical encoding, as also shown in our previous report \cite{nai2024device}.
+\GKS{We computed the coincidence counts between Alice and Bob for both the present scheme and the conventional BBM92 scheme at a fixed pump power of 3 mW.
+The distribution of coincidence events across the $Z$ and $X$ bases provides a measure of the intrinsic randomness in linear and rectilinear basis encoding.
+Ideally, this distribution should approach a 1:1 ratio.
+For the conventional BBM92 scheme, the numbers of encoded bits in the H/V and D/A bases are 74.9 kHz and 58.42 kHz, respectively, yielding a ratio of 1.3:1 and indicating deviations from the ideal case due to beam-splitter imperfections.
+In contrast, for Protocol \#1 the numbers of encoded bits in the H/V and D/A bases are 436.5 kHz and 434 kHz, while for Protocol \#2 they are 220 kHz and 220 kHz, respectively, resulting in a nearly ideal 1:1 ratio.
+These results confirm that the spatially random distribution of SPDC photons enables unbiased, quantum-mechanical encoding, consistent with our previous report~\cite{nai2024device}.}

-To provide a clear comparison between the present BBM92 scheme and the conventional beam-splitter–based BBM92 protocol, we summarize the key performance parameters—including QBER, sifted key rate, error-corrected key rate, privacy-amplified key rate, and the final secure key rate—in Table \ref{tab:qkd_parameters}.
+To provide a clear comparison between the present BBM92 scheme and the conventional beam-splitter–based BBM92 scheme, we summarize the key performance parameters including QBER, sifted key rate, error-corrected key rate, privacy-amplified key rate, and the final secure key rate in Table \ref{tab:qkd_parameters}.
 The calculations employ standard post-processing procedures, with error correction implemented via low-density parity check (LDPC) codes and privacy amplification performed using established algorithms.
-As shown in Table \ref{tab:qkd_parameters}, our spatial-randomness–based scheme consistently outperforms the conventional protocol across all stages of key generation, demonstrating its advantage for high-rate and secure quantum communication.
+As shown in Table \ref{tab:qkd_parameters}, our spatial-randomness–based scheme with both basis randomization protocols consistently outperforms the conventional protocol across all stages of key generation, demonstrating its advantage for high-rate and secure quantum communication.